 commits.json files to load into memory.
 This is handled by

-api.js which loads the relevant file information from the network files if it is available, otherwise a report archive,
+api.js, which loads the relevant file information from the network files if available; otherwise, a report archive,

 Once the relevant

 commit.json files are loaded, all the repo information will be passed into

 v_summary to be loaded in the summary view as the relevant ramp charts.